-OBIC provide Margin lending to Brokerage clients based on client's suitability and credit worthiness with supporting collateral in the form highly liquid listed stock in Saudi Market.
+OBIC provide Margin lending to clients based on client's suitability and credit worthiness with supporting collateral in the form highly liquid listed stock in Saudi Market & Mutual Funds managed by OBIC.
 The summary of the process as follows

-- Detailed application process all terms related to margin financing clearly described and agreed upon in the Terms of Agreement - Set specific margin limits on a case by case basis after complete due diligence - Set alert levels against margin accounts based on margin utilization on a case by case: (1) Warning (2) Stop buy order (3) Force sell - Internal monitoring and reporting of all account's liquidity positions - Immediate actions (report to senior management and making calls to clients etc.) in case the accounts reaches threshold limits - Liquidate positions in margin accounts if margin calls are not met.
+• Detailed application process - all terms related to margin financing clearly described and agreed upon in the Terms of Agreement

+- Set specific margin limits on a case by case basis after complete due diligence - Set alert levels against margin accounts based on margin utilization on a case by case: (1) Warning (2) Stop buy order (3) Force sell - Internal monitoring and reporting of all account's liquidity positions - Immediate actions (report to senior management and making calls to clients etc.) in case the accounts reaches threshold limits - Liquidate positions in margin accounts if margin calls are not met.

-Most important type of collateral taken by OBIC is in the form of highly liquid stock from the Saudi Stock market with client agreed terms of agreement.
+Most important type of collateral taken by OBIC is in the form of highly liquid stock from the Saudi Stock market & Mutual Funds managed by OBIC with client agreed terms of agreement.
 The granting of facilities and taking of collateral is governed by defined policies and procedures, as well as the use of standard documentation that cater for the offset of credit balances against facilities granted, the control over the integrity and valuation of collateral, and the rights required to enforce and realize security.
 OBIC monitors the concentration of risk mitigation and does not have any material concentrations in the risk currently held.

-Illustrative Disclosure on Credit Risk Mitigation (CRM)
+Please refer Appendix 5 for Illustrative disclosure on Credit Risk Mitigation (CRM)